The ultimate guide to one of the most famous carnivals in the world, the Venice Carnival!

 It starts off with a water parade with beautifully decorated boats and gondolas and transforms the Rio di Cannaregio canal into a water stage with a spectacular water show!

 On Sunday morning, the first regatta of the carnival takes place.
 The Regata delle Columbine starts at the Grand Canal and finishes in Cannaregio, where there are lots of food stalls serving delicious Venetian treats and mulled wine.

 This is a traditional event, a historical re-enactment, and refers to the purification of Mary, a day when all the marriages were blessed.

-The award ceremony for the winner takes place on the last day of the Carnival in St Mark’s Square and the winner will be the person that jumps out of the Bell Tower at the next year’s Flight Of The Angel event.
+The award ceremony for the winner takes place on the last day of the Carnival in St Mark’s Square, and the winner will be the person who jumps out of the Bell Tower at next year’s Flight Of The Angel event.

 Flight Of The Angel (Il Volo dell’Angelo)

 The spectacular Flight of the Angel takes place on the first Sunday of Carnival.

 At 12 noon, on the dot, the winner of the previous years Marie Festival, dressed in period costume, leaps off the San Marco Bell Tower, flies through the air on a zip line, and lands in the middle of Saint Mark’s Square where she is greeted by many others in traditional costumes.

 The Best Masked Costume Competition takes place daily during the Carnival, and the daily winners then take part in the final parade held on the last Sunday of the Carnival.